ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

-If you are using Ansible with the :envvar:`ANSIBLE_KEEP_REMOTE_FILES` environment variables to keep the remote module file, here's a sample of how your debugging session will start
+If you are using Ansible with the :envvar:`ANSIBLE_KEEP_REMOTE_FILES` environment variables to keep the remote module file, here's a sample of how your debugging session will start:

 .. code-block:: sh